Cy-Hub/Cy/README.md

 - *Machine Assistant* (MA): a software component that takes on tasks such as coding to a spec or generating test cases.

-The Cy platform facilitates each of these five roles and the flow among them.
+The Cy development environment facilitates each of these five roles and the flow among them.
 The goal is a seamless interplay across creation, discovery, and validation, and among highly skilled Principals, relatively unskilled Randoms, and sophisticated but mechanical MAs.

 For example, a Principal needs a UI component for creating a to-do item.
 She begins writing some